-1. Does the Company have specified programmes/initiatives/projects in pursuit of the policy related to Principle 8?
-If yes details thereof. : The Company's CSR Policy encompasses the Company's philosophy for delineating its responsibility as a Corporate Citizen and lays down the guidelines and mechanism for undertaking socially useful programmes for the welfare & sustainable development of the community at large.
-The Company has undertaken CSR activities for the purpose of eradication of hunger and poverty, promotion of education and rural development, disaster management including disaster relief, rehabilitation & reconstruction and promoting health care including preventive health care.
-2. Are the programmes/projects undertaken through in-house team/own foundation/external NGO/government structures /any other organization?
-3. Have you done any impact assessment of your initiative? : Yes 4.
-What is your Company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken. : Refer to the Annual Report on CSR Activities 5.
-Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
-Please explain in 50 words, or so.
+- Does the Company have specified programmes/initiatives/projects in pursuit of the policy related to Principle 8?
+If yes details thereof. - The Company's CSR Policy encompasses the Company's philosophy for delineating its responsibility as a Corporate Citizen and lays down the guidelines and mechanism for undertaking socially useful programmes for the welfare & sustainable development of the community at large.
+The Company has undertaken CSR activities for the purpose of eradication of hunger and poverty, promotion of education and rural development, disaster management including disaster relief, rehabilitation & reconstruction and promoting health care including preventive health care. - Are the programmes/projects undertaken through in-house team/own : foundation/external NGO/government structures /any other organization? - The CSR projects or programmes are implemented directly as well as through implementing agencies as may be required. - 3.
+Have you done any impact assessment of your initiative? - Yes - What is your Company's direct contribution to community development : projects- Amount in INR and the details of the projects undertaken. - Refer to the Annual Report on CSR Activities - Have you taken steps to ensure that this community development: initiative is successfully adopted by the community?
+Please explain in 50 words, or so. - Yes, through the CSR activities of the Company.